ddellaquila/dd-vim/README.md

 Colors
 ------

+Color scheme is set to default with light background for GVim GUI, while for terminals the background is set to dark.

+If your terminal has a light background, use the following command to get a better color map for syntax highlighting:

+    :set background=light

-I was never happy with Vim colors, and probably I'll never be, so few years ago I wrote a couple of colorscheme files, for a dark and light background, you can find them inside the directory `colors`.
+I was never happy with Vim colors, and probably I'll never be, so few years ago I wrote a couple of colorscheme files, one for a light and another one for a dark background, you can find them inside the directory `colors`.

 Plugins
 -------